hetu-script/hetu-script/docs/docs/en-US/grammar/class/readme.md

 If a class have a getter or setter function.
 You can use 'class_name.func_name' to get or set the value hence get rid of the empty parentheses.

-Constructors can be with no function name and cannot return values.
+Constructors can have or have not names and cannot return values.
 When calling they will always return a instance.

+When define constructors with name, can redirecting to default constructor.

 You can use `this` syntax in the parameter to quick initialize the member on instance just like in Dart.